agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 - The function $$\delta$$ is named `discountFunction`

-- The "perceived delay", which is the delay from which the agent's simulated future self evaluates rewards, is referred to as $$d$$ in the math and as `perceivedDelay` below.
+- The "perceived delay", which controls how the agent's simulated future-self evaluates rewards, is $$d$$ in the math as `perceivedDelay` below.

 - $$s'$$, $$a'$$, $$d+1$$ correspond to `nextState`, `nextAction` and `delay+1` respectively.

-This codebox simplifies the code by ommitting definitions of `transition`, `utility` and so on:
+This codebox simplifies the code for the hyperbolic discounter by omitting definitions of `transition`, `utility` and so on:

 ~~~~
 var makeAgent = function (params, world) {